adnelson/requery/README.md

 INSERT INTO books (author_id, title) VALUES (1, 'The Shining'), (1, 'Carrie');
 ```

+Start off by adding `requery-abstract` and `requery-postgres` as dependencies.
+Don't forget to update your `bsconfig.json` as well.

 One thing you might want to do is find all of the books that an author wrote.
 Here's an example of how that might look:

 ```reason